valeriocelletti/Lightstreamer-example-ChatTile-adapter-java/README.md

-# Lightstreamer Chat-Tile Demo Adapter #
+# Lightstreamer - Chat-Tile Demo - Java SE Adapter #

-This project includes the resources needed to develop the Metadata and Data Adapters for the [Lightstreamer Chat-Tile Demo](https://github.com/Weswit/Lightstreamer-example-ChatTile-client-javascript) that is pluggable into Lightstreamer Server.
+This project includes the resources needed to develop the Metadata and Data Adapters for the [Lightstreamer - Chat-Tile Demo - JQuery Client](https://github.com/Weswit/Lightstreamer-example-ChatTile-client-javascript) that is pluggable into Lightstreamer Server.
 Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.
 The <b>Chat-Tile Demo</b> implements a simple chat/collaborative application fed in real time via a Lightstreamer server.<br>
 <br>
 The project is comprised of source code and a deployment example.